MitchellkellerLG/emailbison-campaign-analysis/Foundation_Campaign_Analysis_Report.md

 **Status:** Completed | **Type:** Outbound **Performance:**
 - **Emails Sent:** 2,573
-- **Unique Replies:** 64 (2.49% reply rate) - **2ND HIGHEST REPLY COUNT**
+- **Unique Replies:** 64 (7.17% reply rate) - **HIGHEST REPLY RATE (tied with #209)**
-- **Interested:** 6 (0.23%)
+- **Interested:** 6 (0.67%)
 - **Total Leads Contacted:** 893
 - **Conversion:** 9.4% (replies to interested)

 **Why It Matters:**
-This campaign generated the **2nd highest reply volume** (64 unique replies) across ALL Foundation campaigns, second only to Campaign #209.
-While interested conversion was lower (9.4%), the high reply rate (2.49%) indicates strong initial engagement.
+This campaign achieved a **7.17% reply rate** - matching Campaign #209 as the highest performing campaigns!
+The 64 unique replies from 893 contacts shows exceptional engagement.
+However, interested conversion is lower (9.4%) compared to SEO campaigns.
 This suggests the Crunchbase funded companies audience is highly responsive but may require different qualification criteria or follow-up sequences.

 **Key Angle:** Recently funded companies (trigger-based targeting similar to Product Hunt campaign success)